AquaBounty Technologies

-AquaBounty Technologies is a biotechnology company based in Maynard, Massachusetts, United States.
+AquaBounty Technologies is a biotechnology and aquaculture company based in Maynard, Massachusetts, United States.
 The company is notable for its research and development of genetically modified fish.
 It aims to create products that aim to increase the productivity of aquaculture.
-As of 2020, sale of salmon has been approved in Canada and the United States.
+As of 2020, sale of the company's AquAdvantage salmon has been approved in Canada and the United States.
+The company sold all of its operating farms and ceased fish production in 2024.